 SEO without effective keyword research is pretty pointless – but in an unprecedented time, there are new keywords to target (such as COVID, lockdown, coronavirus, corona, COVID-19 and other variants) so research your existing keywords/products/services along with any new terms where they may be affected.

-As we touched on earlier, people may be searching for delivery options – not just from restaurants but from shops in general, and from other providers too.
-They will almost certainly be searching for safety-specific terms which may relate to what you offer.
-Online courses, online training, online house viewings, and so on.
-You may need to tweak your existing pages, or create new ones, to reflect the new ways people are interacting online.
+As we touched on earlier, people may be searching for delivery options – not just from restaurants but also from shops in general and other providers.
+They will almost certainly be searching for safety-specific terms which may relate to what you offer—online courses, online training, online house viewings, and so on.
+You may need to tweak your existing pages, or create new ones, to reflect the new ways people interact online.

 Create New Content

-If you haven’t already made it a part of your overall marketing strategy then content marketing is a good channel to begin investing in in a post COVID world.
+If you haven’t already made it a part of your overall marketing strategy, content marketing is a good channel to begin investing in a post COVID world.

 By creating and adding content on your site that people want to read and are actively searching for, you can find new audiences, build your brands’ reputation, establish it as a source of expert information, attract new customers and help them with their needs.
 As well as add those keywords and key terms that are increasingly attracting search volume.